mrkmarron/BosqueLanguage/docs/language/overview.md

 The lack of explicit looping constructs, and the presence of collection processing functors, is not unusual in functional languages.
 However, the result is often the replacement of complex loop structures with complex recursion structures.
 Complex raw flows obfuscate the intent of the code and hinder automated analysis and tooling regardless of if the flow is a loop or recursion.

 Thus, Bosque is designed to encourage limited uses of recursion, increase the clarity of the recursive structure, and enable compilers/runtimes to avoid stack related errors.
-This is done by introducing the `rec` keyword which is used at both declaration sites to indicate a function/method is recursive and again at the call site so as to affirm that the caller is aware of the recursive nature of the call ([7 Invokable-Declarations](#7-Invokable-Declarations)).
+This is done by introducing the `recursive` keyword which is used at both declaration sites to indicate a function/method is recursive and again at the call site so as to affirm that the caller is aware of the recursive nature of the call ([7 Invokable-Declarations](#7-Invokable-Declarations)).

 ## <a name="0.10-Determinacy"></a>0.10 Determinacy